determined-ai/determined/docs/setup-cluster/gcp/_index.rst

    use Kubernetes, please refer to :ref:`setup-gke-cluster`.

 Determined uses Google Compute Engine (GCE) instances as its base unit.
-The cluster is managed by a `master` node (a single, non-GPU instance), which in turn provisions and deprovisions other `agent` nodes (GPU instances) depending on the current volume of experiments being run on the cluster.
+The cluster is managed by a *master* node (a single non-GPU instance), which in turn provisions and deprovisions other *agent* nodes (GPU instances) depending on the current volume of experiments being run on the cluster.

-For instance, if only a `master` node is running, charges are incurred solely for the master.
-When an experiment starts, the master dynamically provisions GPU instances as `agents`.
+For instance, if only a *master* node is running, charges are incurred solely for the master.
+When an experiment starts, the master dynamically provisions GPU instances as *agents*.
 Once the experiment concludes, these agents are deactivated to avoid unnecessary charges.

 In addition, the master maintains experiment metadata in a dedicated database accessible via the